 EXTRA NOTE - I achieved the striped frosting by brushing the inside of a disposable plastic pastry bag with red, orange and gold gel paste food color stripes before loading with the frosting.
 Parts of the frosting swirl that didn't have the gel color, I touched up with a fine brush dipped in that color.

 ONE MORE EXTRA NOTE - You don't have to add the habanero to both the batter and curd.
 I usually just add it to the curd, depending on who I'm making them for.

 As you can see, I mixed this batch up a bit, some with and some without the variety of sugar toppers I made.
 However, every one of them contained a candied Habanero bow or ring, for those who dared to take it on.
 OK, I’m over-exaggerating since it’s such a small bite and the slightly sticky sugar glaze kind of neutralizes the heat…well, for the first minute or so.

-Vote for your favorite chili pepper cupcake!
-Voting will begin on Sunday, August 31st at 12 noon at NO ONE PUTS CUPCAKE IN A CORNER, where all the chili pepper cupcake entries will be posted.
+Vote for your favorite chile pepper cupcake!
+Voting will begin on Sunday, August 31st at 12 noon at NO ONE PUTS CUPCAKE IN A CORNER, where all the chile pepper cupcake entries will be posted.
 The voting will be open through Thursday, September 4th at 12 noon.